-Okay, as I'm sure most of you aren't 18th century Swedish history junkies, you probably don't know what Steninge Slott is.
+Okay, as I'm sure most of you aren't 18th century Swedish history junkies like me, you probably don't know what Steninge Slott is.
 Even so, you still NEED to make this an absolute must on your trip to Stockholm.

 Steninge Slott is a a Baroque style palace that once belonged to Axel von Fersen (think Jamie Dornan in Sofia Coppola's Marie Antoinette) about 45 minutes from Stockholm, between the towns of Märsta and Sigtuna.
 While the palace is privately owned, you can enter the gardens that overlook Lake Mälaren between noon and 5pm.
 However, what makes this day trip worth doing is the weekend brunch at their restaurant built inside the original stables on the property.
 For 30 USD you can enjoy a massive brunch buffet cooked over a traditional Swedish fireplace at Steninge Bruk.
 Also inside the stable is a clothing store, garden store, and kitchen supply center.
-Make sure to book online reservations before visiting!
+However, their sit down restaurant is reservation only, so make sure to book online before visiting!

 How to get to Steninge: Take the commuter rail (known as the pendeltåg) from Stockholm's Centralstation to Märsta.
 From the Märsta Station you can either take the 584 bus to Steningebadet if it's running, or simply Uber from the train station right to the palace.
 It cost us about 14 USD to Uber from Märsta Station.